ahmedoali/COVID-19-Somalia-Segmentation/README.md

 - Data cleaning/engineering
 - Ran clustering algorithms on selected belief and behaviour variables
 - Observed clusters with differing behaviour and beliefs
+- Not a huge amount of variation in answers especially for the scaled opinion questions

 Further work:
 - To include more input variables, standardise the variables and observe profiles